Mpoelesiamon/Mpoelesiamon/README.md

-- 👋 Hi, I’m @Mpoelesiamon
+👋 Hi, I'm @Mpoelesiamon.

-- 👀 I’m interested in ...
+👀 I'm a passionate individual with a keen interest in technology and software development.

-- 🌱 I’m currently learning ...
-Software Engineering at Moringa School.
+🌱 Currently, I am sharpening my skills in Software Engineering through rigorous training at Moringa School.

-- 💞️ I’m looking to collaborate on ...
-Bulding and developing websites and apps.
+💼 I'm actively seeking opportunities to collaborate on projects involving the development and enhancement of websites and applications.

-- 📫 How to reach me ... mpoelessy839@gmail.com
+📫 You can reach out to me via email at mpoelessy839@gmail.com.

-- 😄 Pronouns: ...
+😄 Pronouns: He / Him

-- ⚡ Fun fact: ...
+⚡ Fun Fact: I like coding, you?

 <!---
 Mpoelesiamon/Mpoelesiamon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.